 During retreats and presentations, I often use the story of Rosita and Roberto to illustrate the costly conflict that assumptions can lead to when we don’t have the courage and leadership skills to verify those assumptions or provide honoring feedback to others.

-If you watched the video, you saw that making an assumption as to someone else’s intent and acting on that assumption is not the way to go.
+Making an assumption about someone else’s intent and acting on that assumption is not the way to go.
 If this is so, what should Rosita do if Roberto left her out of the meeting?

 The answer is that she must act as a leader.
-Her first step: forgive.
+Her first step is to forgive.

 One of the most useful tools I have found to help me forgive others is the Peacemaking Pyramid, as described by The Arbinger Institute in their breakthrough book, The Anatomy of Peace.
 The graphic below shows the steps or layers involved in obtaining a “heart at peace,” which is essential to forgiveness.